Ginger-Science/GingerBioAgent/README.md

 ## The front end agent, "Vivian Flame" is able to generate hypotheses from this data.

-### The front end agent calls plugin-nft-generation on /GENERATE_COLLECTIOM
+## Vivian calls plugin-nft-generation on /GENERATE_COLLECTIOn

 #### The agent posts to Discord and X.